“Sticks and stones may break our bones, but words will break our hearts.”—Robert Fulghum

 Parents of children who have disabilities might feel even more anxious about bullying and research shows these concerns are well-founded.
 One study shows 60 percent of students with disabilities report being bullied regularly.
 (Source: British Journal of Learning Support, 2008)

-This October marks the 10th anniversary of National Bullying Prevention Month founded by Minnesota-based PACER.
+October is National Bullying Prevention Month founded by Minnesota-based PACER.
 The campaign is aimed at uniting communities to educate and raise awareness about bullying prevention.

 During the past decade much has been done to curb bullying in schools.
 Minnesota’s Safe and Supportive Schools Act went into effect in 2014.
 The law requires school districts to investigate and track cases of bullying and to better train teachers and school staff on ways to prevent bullying.